LLNL/kosh/docs/source/dev/index.md

 ## File Objects

-File objects are to be associated to datsets, they should have a unique id, and the following two attributes:
+File objects are to be associated to datasets, they should have a unique id, and the following two attributes:

 `uri`: Describing how to get to the data.
 `mime_type`: what kind of data is in this file.